ESA-APEx/apex_documentation/propagation/onboarding.md

 ### Automated Testing and Benchmarking

-To maintain the integrity of the services, APEx conducts automated testing and benchmarking in collaboration with the respective project teams.
+To ensure service integrity, APEx conducts automated testing and benchmarking in close collaboration with the respective project teams.
 This ensures that the algorithms remain functional and accessible over time.
-APEx offers this testing service for free, which reduces the maintenance burden on projects.
+This ensures that algorithms in the APEx Algorithm Catalogue remain functional and accessible over time.
+APEx offers this testing service free of charge, reducing the maintenance burden on project teams.

+Since the proper functioning of services depends on various external factors, APEx asks project teams to define at least one test scenario to verify that the service remains operational.
+This approach provides several benefits for all parties involved:

+* Algorithm maintainers receive notifications about issue without needing to build their own testing and monitoring systems.
+* Algorithm hosting platforms are similarly notified of any problems, helping them address issues early.
+* APEx is able to maintain a catalog of working services, which strengthens user trust and increases the uptake of reliable services.
+* Service providers on platforms with SLAs, such as those available on the NoR, can identify and resolve potential issues before users report SLA breaches.
+Algorithm hosting platforms may also use the automated test scenarios as part of their own reporting process for on-demand service performance.

+APEx does not have a reporting procedure towards the NoR, or a requirement to report on the state of a service or a potential SLA breach, as APEx is also not involved in the SLA definition.
+Service providers are not forced to take action in case of a negative test.
+APEx may simply use a visual clue to indicate a (temporary) issue, or may hide/remove services as part of regular catalog housekeeping when the service provider indicates that the problem will not be resolved or is simply no longer reachable.

-To run the tests, APEx needs permission from the hosting platform, and an account with sufficient credits.
+To run the defined tests, APEx also needs permission from the hosting platform, and an account with sufficient credits.
 Collaboration of the platform may be required to fulfill this requirement.

 ### APEx Algorithm Catalogue